P a u l M. N i c h o l s o n

 we are uniquely able to take advice and guidance, much akin to how a previous generation believed in the

-endorsement from a physician in 1950’s advertising the health and safety of Camel Cigarettes.
-By situating
+endorsement from a physician in 1950s advertising the health and safety of Camel Cigarettes.
+By placing these

 Taking the notion of the model universe as a point of departure, I insert the not so subtle guidance of

 fictional leaders, interspersed with slow motion flowing water.
-Partly an intuitive decision, the water stands
+Partly an intuitive decision, the water suggests the

-contemplate its volume and immensity, if not its relevance.
-Images depicting the sublime are a longstanding
+immensity, its rhythm, and perhaps its meaning.
+Images depicting the sublime are a longstanding trope of religious

 arguments and rationalizations that someone might be receptive to in order to come around to your position.